Dragon Quest IX: Gameplay

-A core part of organising the player part is assigning a character class called a Vocation.
-The player character starts by default as a Minstrel, with access to defensive, offensive, and supportive skills; they can later branch into other Vocations including Warrior, Thief, and Priest.
+A core part of organizing the player party is assigning character classes called Vocations.
+The player character starts by default as a Minstrel, with access to defensive, offensive, and supportive skills, and they can later branch into other Vocations, including Warrior, Thief, and Priest.
 Vocations are permanently assigned to other characters, with the protagonist able to change Vocations at an in-game location after a certain point in the narrative.
-By using Vocations, the player can learn skills exclusive to each.
-Changing Vocation resets the character's experience level to one and removes all learned spells, with skill point abilities purchased by the player along with unspent skill points carrying over, but switching back to a class restores that character's level and spells.
+By using Vocations, the player can learn skills exclusive to each one.
+Changing Vocation resets the character's experience level to one and removes all learned spells, with skill point abilities purchased by the player along with unspent skill points being carried over, but switching back to a class restores that character's level and spells.
 At the end of battle, the party is awarded experience points which raise a character's level, skill points to raise specific character statistics, and gold to spend at shops in towns.
 If the party falls in battle, they are returned to their last save and lose half the gold they hold.

 In addition to single-player gameplay, Dragon Quest IX incorporates multiplayer.
 Up to three designated players can connect locally, with the one who initiated the session acting as host.
 The party can travel together, or the four can split up and act independently.
 Guest party members cannot progress the narrative, but are allowed to keep any items, experience points, and gold they acquire.
 Guests are not restricted by level, allowing a party composition of any level to take part in quests at different parts of the story.
 After completing a story quest early in the game, the player could engage in a form of passive online interaction dubbed Tag Mode.
 While the DS is in sleep mode, it can interact with other nearby systems with the game installed, allowing up to three characters to be imported into the game bringing a gift, ranging from items and equipment to treasure maps leading to caves that can hold treasure or dungeons to explore.
 The online functions were not region locked, allowing trading between systems in Japan, North America, and Europe.
 While much of the text went untranslated, map titles were automatically translated into the DS system's native language.
 The online elements lasted until 2014, when the Nintendo Wi-Fi service was shut down.